Hakdov/jekyll-now/_posts/2017-12-10-Random-Cities.md

 <tr>         <td>18</td>         <td>no government or laws - anarchy</td>       </tr>
 </tbody>   </table>

 <p><b>Constitution:</b> Constitution is a measure of the size of the city's population.
 It can also be used as an indicator of how likely it is to find non-magical items for   sale.
 Roll the city's Constitution score or less on 3d6 to see if an   item is available.
 Items that cost 10gp or less should always be available and should   not require a roll.
-Apply a modifier to the roll of -10 for items with a value of 100gp   or less; -5 for items valued from 101gp to 500gp; +0 for items valued from 501gp to   1000gp; +5 for items valued from 1001gp to 5000gp; and +10 for items valued over   5000gp.</p><table><tbody>
+Apply a modifier to the roll of -10 for items with a value of 100gp   or less; -5 for items valued from 101gp to 500gp; +0 for items valued from 501gp to   1000gp; +5 for items valued from 1001gp to 5000gp; and +10 for items valued over   5000gp.</p><table class="simple-table"><tbody>
 <tr>         <td>3</td>         <td>3,000 or less</td>       </tr>
 <tr>         <td>4</td>         <td>4,000</td>       </tr>
 <tr>         <td>5</td>         <td>5,000</td>       </tr>